A look at where the investigations related to President Donald Trump stand and what may lie ahead for him:

 There is evidence that some people in Trump's orbit were discussing a possible email dump from WikiLeaks before it occurred.
 American intelligence agencies and Mueller have said Russia was the source of hacked material released by the anti-secrecy group WikiLeaks during the campaign that was damaging to Democrat Hillary Clinton's presidential effort.

 OTHER QUESTIONS TO CONSIDER:

 —WHAT ABOUT OBSTRUCTION OF JUSTICE?
 That is another unresolved question that Mueller is pursuing.
-Investigators have examined key episodes such as Trump's firing of FBI Director James Comey and Trump's fury over Attorney General Jeff Sessions' recusal.
+Investigators have examined key episodes such as Trump's firing of FBI Director James Comey and Trump's fury over Sessions' recusal.

 —WHEN WILL IT ALL WRAP UP?
 It's unclear.
-Then-acting Attorney General Matthew Whitaker said in January that the probe is "close to being completed," the first official sign that Mueller's investigation may be wrapping up.
+Acting Attorney General Matthew Whitaker says the probe is "close to being completed," the first official sign that Mueller's investigation may be wrapping up.
 But he gave no specific timetable.

 For more in-depth information, follow AP coverage at https://apnews.com/TrumpInvestigations